-Risks Relating to the Commercialization of Aeguus' Product Candidates
+Risks Relating to the Commercialization of Aequus' Product Candidates

-The successful commercialization of Aequus' product candidates is substantially dependent on forming a third-party partnership.
+The successful commercialization of any of Aequus' future product candidates may be substantially dependent on forming a third-party partnership.

 Even if Aequus is able to obtain regulatory approvals for Aequus' product candidates, the success of those products is dependent upon achieving and maintaining market acceptance.
 New product candidates that appear promising in development may fail to reach the market or may have only limited or no commercial success.
 Levels of market acceptance for Aequus' products could be impacted by several factors, many of which are not within Aequus' control, including but not limited to: